Awe-n/genorobotics-semester-project/README.md

 ## Description

 This repository contains the code for the full pipeline of the GenoRobotics project.

+To run the full pipeline, you can use one of the script in the `src` folder:
+- single file standard pipeline:
+  - `standard-pipeline.py` for a single input file using the standard bioinformatics pipeline mentioned above
+  - `standard-detailed-pipeline.ipynb` for a single input file (more detailed and interactive version)
+- expedition standard pipeline:
+  - `expedition-pipeline.py` for an entire expedition using the standard bioinformatics pipeline mentioned above
+  - `expedition-detailed-pipeline.ipynb` for an entire expedition (more detailed and interactive version)
+- single file streaming pipeline:
+  - `streaming-pipeline.py` for a single input file using the streaming bioinformatics pipeline (new)

+### Pipeline Description

+#### Standard Bioinformatics Pipeline

-The pipeline is composed of 3 main steps:
+The standard bioinformatics pipeline is composed of 3 main steps:
 1. Sequence Preprocessing
 2. Consensus Sequence Generation
 3. Sequence Identification

-### Sequence Preprocessing
+##### Sequence Preprocessing

-The sequence preprocessing step is composed of 3 sub-steps:
- - quality filtering
- - primer trimming
- - length filtering
+The sequence preprocessing step is not currently used in the pipeline, but the code is still there in case we want to use it in the future.

-### Consensus Sequence Generation
+##### Consensus Sequence Generation

 The consensus sequence generation step highly depends on the consensus method selected.
-Currently, the following consensus methods are available:
+Currently, the following consensus methods are implemented:

  - 80/20 consensus, which generates a consensus by first aligning the 20% longest sequences, creating a first consensus sequence, then aligning the remaining 80% sequences to the first consensus sequence, creating a second, usable consensus sequence.
  - streaming consensus, which generates a consensus by first aligning the sequences as they come in, creating a first consensus sequence, then aligning the remaining sequences to the first consensus sequence, creating a second consensus sequence.